 Once your surgery is complete, you will need someone to drive you home.
 Your doctor will provide you with protective sunglasses or eye shields to prevent you from rubbing your eyes at night.
 You’ll also receive eye drops.
 Your doctor will want to see you again within the next few days to make sure that your eyes are healing properly.

 The cost of LASIK varies depending on your eye’s unique anatomy.
 We want to make sure you receive the most accurate price possible before undergoing the procedure.
-If you are interested in receiving LASIK, contact Medical Eye Specialists today for a no-obligation consultation.
+If you are interested in LASIK, contact Medical Eye Specialists today for a no-obligation consultation.
 We’ll let you know if you’re a candidate for the procedure, as well as the anticipated cost.
 We’ll also discuss financing options.
 Your vision is important to us.

 Contact us today, and we’ll be delighted to answer any questions you have.
 Your vision – and your comfort – is important to us.